 Daniel is recognized as a top tier attorney by numerous publications where he is commended for his strong practice encompassing fund formation and sales of minority stakes in fund managers.
-Most recently, Daniel was ranked in the 2020 edition of Chambers USA for Fund Formation where clients remarked that Daniel is "consummate deal-maker who understands the bigger picture."
-Daniel was also ranked as a top tier attorney in Chambers Global 2020 where he is called out as "fantastic across the board."
-In IFLR 1000 2019's Tier 1 ranking of Kirkland & Ellis LLP's private equity funds practice, Daniel is named as a highly regarded practitioner.
-Daniel was named one of the top 30 lawyers under 40 across United States, Europe and Asia by PEI’s Private Funds Management magazine.
+Most recently, Daniel was ranked as a top band attorney in Chambers Global 2022–2023 and Chambers USA 2022–2023 where he was called out for being “a real thought partner.”
+Clients have also remarked that he is "a consummate deal-maker who understands the bigger picture" and that he is “excellent, smart and responsive."
+In IFLR1000 2021's Tier 1 ranking of Kirkland & Ellis LLP's private equity funds practice, Daniel is named as a highly regarded practitioner.
+Daniel was also named one of the top 30 lawyers under 40 across United States, Europe and Asia by PEI’s Private Funds Management magazine.
 In 2018, Daniel was named “one of the foremost figures in the space acting on the formation of multibillion-dollar funds” by Who’s Who Legal.
-In 2016, the New York Law Journal named Daniel a “Rising Star,” an honor awarded to only a small number of attorneys who have established an impressive record of accomplishments under the age of 40.
+Foreshadowing his rise, in 2016 the New York Law Journal named Daniel a “Rising Star,” an honor awarded to only a small number of attorneys who have established an impressive record of accomplishments under the age of 40.
 Law360 also named Daniel as one of five Private Equity “Rising Stars for 2016” in the United States.
-Daniel was also mentioned as a leading attorney in the Legal 500 2016 and 2018–2019 editions.
+Daniel was also mentioned as a leading attorney in numerous editions of the Legal 500.

 Moderator, Second Wave Fund Finance: Topco NAV Facilities and Minority Interest Deals, Fund & Firm Finance Roundtable, New York City, New York, November 19, 2019